 Sharing iPhone with Children

-Follow the steps outlined below to step up content privacy and restrictions on iOS 12.
+Follow the steps outlined below to step up content privacy and restrictions.

 1. Enable Content Restrictions